Are you looking for the perfect dog to join your family?

 Dachshunds are small dogs that were bred to hunt badgers and other small animals in Germany.
 These intelligent and energetic dogs need daily exercise and love to be outside exploring with their family, so they would do best in a home with older children that can handle them safely.

 According to the AKC, the Labrador Retriever is Canada’s most popular dog breed and the United States (American Kennel Club).
 These friendly dogs are brilliant and easy to train, making them one of the best family dogs as they typically get along well with children if socialized at an early age.
-They are of the sporting and working group and were bred as hunting dogs for their high energy level, so they need lots of daily exercise and do very well with families that enjoy spending time outdoors.
+They are of the sporting and working group and were bred as hunting dogs for their high energy level, so they need lots of daily exercises and do very well with families that enjoy spending time outdoors.

 These breeds would do best with families with older children and lots of space available for them to play.
 They also need daily exercise to be happy, so if you’re not big on playing outside daily, you might want to look at another type of dog.
 These dogs are excellent family dogs and can often be found in many homes with kids, but if you’re not ready to take on the high energy levels of these breeds, then they are not the best choice for you.